xiaolaba/Openwrt_Ubuntu_20.04_setup/README.md

 Win10 2004 + Intel CPU + Ubuntu 20.04 used, how to, here (https://github.com/xiaolaba/Win10_install_Ubuntu)
 real machine with Ubuntu 20.04 should works too..

 WSL 1 (Windows Subsystem for Linux 1) used only, WSL 2 no test yet.
-Win10, powershell, command following to tell which version of WLS,
+Win10, powershell, command following to tell which version of WSL,
 ```
 wls -l -v
 ```